 understood what we were doing, though we were fulfilling the purpose and

 calling of God in our lives.
-When that era ended and we drifted into placid
+When that period ended and we drifted into placid

-waters and were comfortably able to look behind us to see the result of our
+waters and could finally look behind us to see the result of our faithfulness, we

-labor, we realize that we accomplished more with God than we ever could have
+realize we accomplished more with God than we could

 without Him.
 He couldn’t have used us without our willingness to go though